-should form part of a group rather than stand in isolation.
-The siting of new proposals where there are listed buildings is of particular importance.
+6.3.4 Grouping - When seen from a distance it is not the siting of a building which is apparent but its scale in relation to adjacent buildings.
+Tight clusters of buildings generally look more settled in the landscape than scattered ones.
+For this reason, new buildings should form part of a group rather than stand in isolation.
+The siting of new proposals within the setting of a heritage asset is of particular importance.
 New development sited within a group of other buildings will also benefit from surveillance and be less vulnerable to crime than if located on a detached site or screened site.

-- 6.3.5 Access New agricultural buildings should be located close to existing accesses or exiting buildings where possible to ensure long tracks and large areas of hardstanding are not required. - 6.3.6 Viewpoints A modern farm building by nature of its scale and materials can form a prominent feature in the landscape.
-It is important therefore, that views into and out of the site are accounted for.
+- 6.3.5 Access - New agricultural buildings should be located close to existing accesses or exiting buildings where possible to ensure long tracks and large areas of hardstanding are not required. - 6.3.6 Boundary treatments - Must be appropriately designed and utilise existing features and vegetation, such as hedgerows and mature trees. - 6.3.7 The choice of boundary treatments should relate to the wider physical and social context of the surrounding environment and seek to make a positive contribution to the character of the area and the building(s). - 6.3.8 Viewpoints A modern farm building by nature of its scale and materials can form a prominent feature in the landscape.
+It is important therefore, that views into and out of the site are accounted for (please see Figure 10).

-6.3.7 Skyline - New buildings should respond to contours and the natural form of the land by fitting into folds or valley bottoms and avoiding platforms or exposed skylines or ridges.
+6.3.9 Skyline - New buildings should respond to contours and the natural form of the land by fitting into folds or valley bottoms and avoiding platforms or exposed skylines or ridges (please see Figure 11).

-- 6.3.8 Materials Choice of materials should always take account of the adjacent landscape, buildings, walls and gates.
-Materials should be appropriate for the purpose.
-Over engineered buildings will not be permitted. - 6.3.9 Colour Generally, colours should be 'earth colours' such as browns, greys or greens to reflect local materials e.g. red bricks with a rustic finish.
+- 6.3.10 Materials Choice of materials should always take account of the adjacent landscape, buildings, walls and gates.
+Materials should be appropriate for the purpose and reflect the intrinsic nature of agricultural buildings.
+Over engineered buildings will not be permitted. - 6.3.11 Colour Generally, colours should be 'earth colours' such as browns, greys or greens to reflect local materials e.g. red bricks with a rustic finish.
 Juniper green (12B29) and Vandyke brown (08B29) are example colours which should be used.
-There is no need for new buildings to match the colour of existing buildings where they are sited in or nearby existing buildings.
+There is no need for new buildings to match the colour of existing buildings where they are sited in or nearby existing buildings (please see Figure 12).